amjadiftikhar/Class11-React/week1/lesson-plan.md

 Teacher suggestion:
-- Make a jquery app first and then change it to react instead
+- Make a jquery app first and then change it to use react instead

 ### Get started with react